Where Do Hippos Live? Geographic Distribution Explained

 Why are hippos becoming extinct?

-The semi-aquatic mammal is going to be an extinct animal, according to scientists’ research.
-Men brutally kill them for their meat, skin, and teeth.
-Besides, the conflict with human beings also decreases their number.
+The hippo is going to be an extinct animal, according to scientists’ research.
+Humans brutally kill them for their meat, skin, and teeth.
+Besides, the conflict with people also decreases their number.

 According to the African Journal of Ecology, hippos are becoming a part of extinct animals because of the traders who have high allurement for hippo tusks.